scott-radford/second-life/README.md

   - [ROS Toolbox](https://www.mathworks.com/help/ros/) (2019)
   - [UAV Toolbox](https://www.mathworks.com/help/uav/) (2020)

 Mathworks provides an enterprise-level software development platform for engineers, mathematicians, and scientists.
-MATLAB and Simulkink are their main products that contain industry-specific algorithms and programming iterfaces for rapid development and data analysis in various domains.
+MATLAB and Simulink are their main products that contain industry-specific algorithms and programming iterfaces for rapid development and data analysis in various domains.
 Founded in 1984, Mathworks has created a long-standing great environment for learning software development, following engineering best practices, and performing automated verification and validation of systems.
 The Documentation group consists of >150 writers and editors who are trained on solid writing style, utilize modern publishing tools, and build docs-as-code for scalable doc systems.
 They hire engineers as writers for their domain-specific knowledge  My work focused on writing use-cases for robotics applications, participating in design reviews of APIs, and creating all user-facing product documentation.

 ## Shopify Logistics (2021-2023)
 ### Senior Engineering Technical Writer